Eating Disorders in Pre-Adolescents

 December 15, 2016

-EDH: Dr. McCallum is Founder of The McCallum Place and here to share her expertise.
-Welcome Dr. McCallum!
+Dr. McCallum ImageEDH: Dr. McCallum is the Founder of The McCallum Place and here to share her expertise.
+Welcome, Dr. McCallum!

 EDH: Please tell us a little bit about yourself and your current involvement in the eating disorder community.

-Dr. McCallum: I am founder of McCallum Place, a child and adolescent psychiatrist, and a patient and family advocate
+Dr. McCallum: I am the founder of McCallum Place, a child and adolescent psychiatrist, and a patient and family advocate

-Dr. McCallum: I also train psychiatrists and other ED professionals how to evaluate and treat eating disorders
+Dr. McCallum: I also train psychiatrists and other ED professionals on how to evaluate and treat eating disorders

-Dr. McCallum: restrictive eating may disrupt this process
+Dr. McCallum: Restrictive eating may disrupt this process

-Dr. McCallum: Out of balance eating may change the natural trajectory of growth and development
+Dr. McCallum: Out-of-balance eating may change the natural trajectory of growth and development

-Dr. McCallum: Hormones are surging, there is an increased interest in peers, sexuality, restrictive eating will blunt that surge and potentially suppress sexual interest
+Dr. McCallum: Hormones are surging, there is an increased interest in peers, sexuality, and restrictive eating will blunt that surge and potentially suppress sexual interest

-Dr. McCallum: Most teens are becoming more independent, and find themselves with less parental and teacher supervision
+Dr. McCallum: Most teens are becoming more independent and find themselves with less parental and teacher supervision

-Dr. McCallum: A loss of family meals or sensitivity to parents dieting, concerns about weight gain or health can trigger unbalanced overly restrictive eating, precipitating anorexia or binge eating
+Dr. McCallum: A loss of family meals or sensitivity to parents’ dieting, concerns about weight gain or health can trigger unbalanced, overly restrictive eating, precipitating anorexia or binge eating

-Dr. McCallum: Schoolwork is more complicated, they are learning to balance activities, and social life.
+Dr. McCallum: Schoolwork is more complicated; they are learning to balance activities and social life.

 Dr. McCallum: Teens with eating disorders often miss some school due to the need for monitored meal support and intensive treatment.